Analytical Solutions of Open String Field Theory: Superstring field theory

 \section{Superstring field theory}

-There are several versions of open covariant superstring field theory.
-All these theories are most naturally defined using the fermionized version of the superghosts~\cite{Friedan:1985ge}.
+There are several versions of open covariant superstring field theory, most of which are defined in the RNS approach to superstring field theory.
+The only exception being the pure-spinor open string field theory of~\cite{Berkovits:2005bt}, which we do not discuss here.
+The RNS theories are most naturally defined using the fermionized version of the superghosts~\cite{Friedan:1985ge}.
 We start this section by introducing the fermionization and the related concept of pictures in~\ref{sec:SUSYintro}.
 Next, in~\ref{sec:SUSYtheories} we describe the various superstring field theories.
 The recent results are described in~\ref{sec:Map}, where a mapping of solutions between string field theories is studied and in~\ref{sec:SUSYsolutions} where analytical solutions of superstring field theories are described.